 Making a spinach and mushroom frittata is as easy as making an omelet.
 The frittata is made for serving many people at once.
 Serve this frittata alone or with a side of Lemon Dill sauce on the side.

 Traditionally an Italian dish, Frittatas are a great way to use those end-of-week leftovers that end up in the fridge.

-Even though this is called a spinach and mushroom frittata, this dish was made with portabella mushroom, spinach, onion and cheddar, but you can add whichever toppings of your choosing.
+Even though this is called a spinach and mushroom frittata, this frittata is similar to a French Onion frittata but instead is made with Portobello mushroom, spinach, onion and cheddar, but you can add whichever toppings of your choosing.
 Frittatas are a very versatile dish that you can add almost anything to.
 Add your favorite meats, cheeses or veggies to the dish, and then pour the eggs on top.

 What is a Frittata?